 Most mental health professionals not only know next to nothing about the deepest part of the psyche, they are terrified of it, adding another layer of obfuscation to the problem.
 When people in mental distress are terrified the last thing they need is to be met by a “healer” who is equally terrified of the clients thoughts and behavior.

 Changing our system of care for those in mental distress requires deactivating the knee-jerk response of professionals and non-professionals alike towards those in psychic pain.
 Where we start with this is not always clear.
 I suppose I’m doing my bit here and all those conscious of these issues do what makes sense in their lives.
 There are schools of psychology that are very adept at thinking about these issues, but most training dwells on “abnormal psychology” thus the sense of “other” becomes a conditioned process as students learn about what is not normal in the human psyche.
 There are other ways of understanding unusual behaviors without considering it grossly pathological.
 For example in cases of trauma and abuse unusual behaviors may be highly adaptive.
 Then healing involves coming to understand how these behaviors or thinking patterns might have once served someone and how one might let them go now that they do not.

 Needless to say, I’ve made some sweeping generalizations here and thus must add that there are indeed many wonderful healing people in the world.
 Ultimately what is at stake here is becoming conscious of the nature of our humanity.
 I am blessed to know many such people, lay and professional both, who are conscious of these issues.
 Still, it’s very hard for people lost in mental distress to find resources that include deeply healing professionals and so the people who need healing the most often do not find them.
 How do we change that?
 I suppose it starts with us going ever deeper into ourselves and lovingly, with compassion, helping others do the same.

-**there is now a page with a collection of posts on: About having been both a mental health professional and a psych patient
+**there is now a page with a collection of posts on this topic: About having been both a mental health professional and a psych patient